 The self-sealing fuel tanks are mounted in external fairings on the sides of the fuselage.
 The fixed tanks hold 3,900l of fuel.
 Three additional fuel tanks can be carried in the cargo area.
 The range of the helicopter can be extended by in-flight refuelling.

-Landing gear for the CH-47F is supplied by Cirtor Aerospace of Corona, California.
+The landing gear for the CH-47F is supplied by Cirtor Aerospace, a US-based aerospace and defence products provider.

-The US Army's 397 CH-47D helicopters are being upgraded to CH-47F standard.
-The low rate initial production (LRIP) contract for seven systems was signed in January 2003.
-Deliveries began in July 2004 and will conclude in 2018.
+The US Army’s 397 CH-47D helicopters were upgraded to CH-47F standard.
+The low-rate initial production (LRIP) contract for seven systems was signed in January 2003.
+The first CH-47F Chinook helicopter was delivered in July 2004, while the 300th unit was delivered in October 2014.

 The CH-46F was approved for full-rate production and entered operational service in August 2007.
 In February 2008, the US Army ordered another 11 new-build helicopters, bringing the number of new CH-47F ordered to 59.

-In August 2008, Boeing received a $4.3bn five-year contract from the US Army for 191 CH-47F helicopters, 109 new-build and 72 re-manufactured.
+In August 2008, Boeing received a $4.3bn five-year contract from the US Army for 191 CH-47F helicopters.
+The contract also included an option for 24 additional units.
 Boeing delivered the first helicopter in February 2009.
-Final deliveries will conclude by 2015.
-The contract also has provision for a priced option to procure 24 additional aircraft.